rynonl/apimok/README.md

     cd /Path/to/apimok
     node index.js --app /Path/to/application --target /specrunner.html

 (Better command line support coming soon).
-To see all options just run _node index.js_.
+To see all options run _node index.js_.

 Apimok will now spin up its server and run all the tests at http://localhost:3001/specrunner.html using PhantomJs.
 Output will appear in the console.